Code-Institute-Submissions/milestone_2_rpoas/README.md

 ### User Feedback

 Friends, family and colleagues were enlisted to test the site on mobile phones, tablets, laptops and desktops.
 This highlighted a formatting issue that was not detectable using the Google Developers device toolbar.
-Gallery images were stretched on mobile screens.
+Gallery image dimensions were distorted on mobile screens.
 The max height of the container was changed to "min-content", which corrected the issue.

+Feedback received was that some of the font was too small on mobile devices so this was corrected by slightly increasing the font size.

 Users tested the site using different bandwidths to ensure that the there were no significant loading time lags, particularly with the gallery and events page.
 Image height/width was set to an appropriate size and file sizes were compressed in order to minimise loading time.